-The Foster's Pond Corporation has established accounts with two of the nearest providers of sand and gravel (Lynch Materials and Benevento Companies, both on Route 62 in Wilmington).
-Emergency contact information for these companies is provided in Appendix D. Additional potential material sources are also listed in Appendix D.
+The nearest provider of sand and gravel is Benevento Companies, located on Route 62 in Wilmington, approximately 3.5 miles from the Dam.
+Benevento does not provide trucking.
+Note: Trucks longer than 12 feet are likely to have difficulty backing onto the site to dump materials unless heavy boulders adjacent to Rattlesnake Hill Road are moved.
+Emergency contact information for Benevento is provided in Appendix D. Additional potential material sources are also listed in Appendix D.